-Orthodontic Therapy and the Airway – An AAO White Paper Review
+Orthodontic Therapy and the Airway: An AAO White Paper Review

-By Jeffrey Rouse on July 1, 2020 | commentsAuthor's note: The topic of the impact of tooth extraction on the airway can be very contentious.
-My hope is this article serves as a tool to allow collegial discourse between restorative dentists concerned with airway and the orthodontists who they look to for solutions.
+Author’s note: The impact of tooth extraction on the airway can be very contentious.
+I hope this article serves as a tool to allow collegial discourse between restorative dentists concerned with the airway and the orthodontists they look to for solutions.

 She complains of a lifetime of poor sleep and never feeling refreshed.
 She is on multiple high blood pressure medications and has reflux.
 Ten years ago, she was snoring so badly her husband requested a sleep study.